smlx/piv-agent/docs/content/en/docs/setup.md

 Performing it a second time will reset the keys on the PIV applet of the device.
 It will not make any changes to applets providing other functionality the device may have, such as WebAuthn.

-By default, `piv-agent` uses six slots on your hardware security device to set up three signing keys, and three decrypting key.
+By default, `piv-agent` uses up to six slots on your hardware security device to set up three signing keys, and up to three decrypting keys.
 Each of the signing and decrypting keys have different [touch policies](https://docs.yubico.com/yesdk/users-manual/application-piv/pin-touch-policies.html): never required, cached (for 15 seconds), and always.

 The three signing keys are used for SSH signing.